-INTRODUCTION Nobo Jatra-New Beginning' is a five year USAID Food for Peace Title II Development Food Security Activity that seeks to improve gender equitable food security, nutrition and resilience in southwest Bangladesh.
-World Vision Bangladesh (WVB), together with the World Food Programme (WFP) and Winrock International and 3 local partner NGOs, implement the project, integrating interventions in Maternal Child Health and Nutrition, Water Sanitation and Hygiene, agriculture and alternative livelihoods, Disaster Risk Reduction, good governance and social accountability and gender to achieve its objectives.
-Nobo Jatra is implemented in partnership with the Ministry of Disaster Management and Relief (MoDMR) of the Government of Bangladesh in Dacope and Koyra Upazilas in Khulna and Shyamnagar and Kaligani Upazilas in Satkhira.
+INTRODUCTION 'Nobo latra-New Beginning' is a five year USAID Food for Peace Title II Development Food Security Activity project that seeks to improve gender equitable food security, nutrition and resilience in southwest Bangladesh, World Vision Bangladesh, together with the World and Winrock Food Programme International and 3 local partner NGOS, undertook the program in September 2015, integrating interventions in MCHN, WASH, agriculture and alternative livelihoods, DRR, good governance and social accountability and gender to achieve its objectives.
+Nobo latra is being jointly implemented in partnership with the Ministry of Disaster Management and Relief (MoDMR) of the Government of Bangladesh in four upazilas under two districts -Dacope and Koyra upazilas in Khulna and Shyamnagar and Kaliganj upazilas in Satkhira - and it aims to reach 856, I 16 direct beneficiaries.
+Figure I below illustrates the project's goal and purposes.